thaiseerp/fciist.net/README.md

 User authentication system is based on Ben Edmunds' Ion Auth for CodeIgniter, all tables required are in fciist.sql

+Default username/email for admin is 'admin@admin.com' and password: password

 ## cron.php file
 This file @ root is for clearing the booking every day beofore booking.
 Keep it behind the publichtml and run a cron job on that every day before booking starts.